AdamMescher/contact-manager-cli/README.md

 Interactive command-line contact management system that allows users to create, read, and manage their contacts from the shell.
 * Node.js
 * Commander.js: light-weight command-line library for Node.js
-* Inquirer.js: collection of powerful interactive command-line interfaces
+* Inquirer.js: collection of powerful interactive command-line interfaces.
+Used for gathering user input from the command-line.
-* MongoDB: NoSQL document-oriented database
+* MongoDB: NoSQL document-oriented database.
+Used for data persistence.

 This is my first forray into the Node.js Commander module and MongoDB.